 For more information on the topic see:

-This post was written by IRW LAB researcher Laszlo Steinwärder
+This post was written by IRW LAB student Laszlo Steinwärder